 Ah, transmedia storytelling – the unknown, yet most known, storytelling technique.
 Many people claim they don’t know what transmedia storytelling is, but once they hear what it is, things change.

 Transmedia storytelling is the practice of designing, sharing, and participating in a cohesive story experience across multiple traditional and digital delivery platforms.
-Basically, transmedia storytelling is the technique of telling a story across multiple platforms.
+Basically, it’s the technique of telling a story across multiple platforms.

 These platforms are varied and can include digital media, TV, radio, social media, comics, and more.
 You get the point.